-The Company's ordinary shares are traded on the London Stock Exchange, the Hong Kong Stock Exchange and the Johannesburg Stock Exchange.
-As of 3 May 2016, the market capitalisation of the Company was approximately £21.6 billion (approximately U.S.\$31.4 billion).
+The Company's ordinary shares are traded on the London Stock Exchange and the Johannesburg Stock Exchange.
 The Company is a member of the FTSE 100.

 The Group's industrial and marketing investment activities are supported by a global network of more than 90 offices located in over 50 countries throughout Europe, North, Central and South America, the CIS, Asia, Australia, Africa and the Middle East.
-The Group's main offices include Baar (Switzerland), Stamford (Connecticut), London, Rotterdam, Beijing, Moscow, Toronto, Johannesburg, Sydney and Singapore.
+The Group's main offices include Baar (Switzerland), New York, London, Rotterdam, Beijing, Moscow, Toronto, Johannesburg, Sydney and Singapore.
 This network provides the Group with significant worldwide investment origination and sourcing and distribution capabilities.